 · Marcus Reed

-If you like Rhinowalk frame bags but want a strong alternative, look at the Ridgeline Trail ($29.99, was $39.99).
+If you are shopping for a frame bag and want one whose fabric, mounting and measurements are all published, look at the Ridgeline Trail ($29.95, was $39.95).
 It is a triangle frame bag in lightweight Oxford/nylon that mounts inside your frame, fits road, MTB and gravel bikes, and ships free with a 30-day money-back guarantee.

 50M+

-Americans ride a bike each year — a huge market, and plenty of bags competing for their gear
+Americans ride a bike each year, a huge market with plenty of bags competing for their gear

 That scale is exactly why the frame bag aisle is so crowded.
-During the 2020 cycling boom, US bike sales hit record highs (NPD Group, 2021), and accessory brands rushed in behind the demand.
-Rhinowalk and Topeak both grew in that wave, and so did a long tail of unbranded copies.
-The result is a market where it is genuinely hard to tell a good bag from a mediocre one by the listing alone.
-That is the gap the Trail is built to fill: a known quantity you can return if it does not work out.
+During the 2020 cycling boom, US bike sales hit record highs (NPD Group, 2021), and accessory sellers rushed in behind the demand.
+Most of what appeared was the same handful of factory patterns relabelled across a long tail of listings.
+The result is a market where the product page tells you almost nothing you can rely on.
+The Trail is the opposite of that: a known quantity, tested on real rides, that you can send straight back if it does not work out.

 Where the Ridgeline Trail fits in